 SROP Early Admissions Fellowship

-The Graduate College [GC] at the University of Illinois at Chicago has hosted the Summer Research Opportunities Program [SROP] for nearly 35 years and served over one thousand outstanding underrepresented minority college students.
+The Graduate College [GC] at the University of Illinois at Chicago has hosted the Summer Research Opportunities Program [SROP] for over 35 years serving over one thousand outstanding underrepresented minority college students.
 The eight-week faculty-supervised experience introduces students to academic research, graduate admissions, graduate study, and careers in academia.
 More than two-thirds of the SROP alumni enroll in graduate and professional programs across the U.S. The GC aims to increase the number of SROP alumni enrolling in UIC graduate programs.
 The Graduate College has established the SROP Early Admission Graduate Fellowship to recruit and support SROP alumni in our graduate programs at UIC.

 Terms of the Award